 Lion Property Group is the Promoter and Development Manager of various property development Trusts and Companies.
 We oversee the operation, investment decisions, management, and administration of each of these Trusts.

 Over the last few years, we have honed and revised our investment models based on the challenges we’ve encountered from practical experience in undertaking our developments.
 The result is two distinct models of investment structured to serve the needs of investors and the experience required for us to consistently achieve the targeted performance.

-When a client invests in a project, they are allocated units in a Unit Trust, proportional to the amount of capital invested: $1,000 equals one Unit.
-At the same time, they receive shares in a controlling entity responsible for the purchase and development of the land: a Special Purpose Vehicle.
+When a client invests in a project, they receive shares in a controlling entity responsible for the purchase and development of the land: a Special Purpose Vehicle.
 The special purpose vehicle (also known as an SPV) is a registered proprietary limited company which is incorporated for the purpose of the property developments completion.
 The SPV functions as a legal entity which collectively represents all investors in a project.
 Investors also have voting rights in this Company, which for example can be exercised should the management agreement require major changes.

 The Joint Venture agreement to undertake a project is between Lion Property Group and the Proprietary Limited Company.